-as claimed. \end{proof} A natural strategy to search for points on $\s$ that maximize \eqref{eq:energiaesfera} (and hence, produce minimal values of the logarithmic energy on $\so$ from Theorem \ref{th:logenergy}) is to use collections of points that have quasioptimal values of general energies such as the logarithmic energy or the Riesz energies on the sphere.
-Such collections of points have been intensively studied, but theoretical bounds for the corresponding energies are known in just a few cases: \begin{enumerate} \item Random, independent, and identically distributed points in $\s$. \item Zeros of random polynomials \cite{ArmentanoBeltranShub2011,delatorre2022expectedenergyzeroselliptic}: a polynomial of degree $r$ is generated at random, in such a way that the coefficient of $z^j$ is drawn from the complex Gaussian distribution with mean $0$ and variance $\binom{r}{j}$.
-Then, its $r$ complex zeros are computed and sent to the sphere by the stereographic projection. \item Equal area partitions \cite{Leopardi}: the sphere is divided into $r$ equal area pieces with diameters of the order $O(1/\sqrt{r})$.
-Then a point is picked at random in each piece. \item The spherical ensemble \cite{AlishahiZamani}: two random $r\times r$ matrices $A,B$ whose entries are drawn from the complex Gaussian distribution with mean $0$ and variance $1$ are generated.
-Then, the $r$ complex eigenvalues of $A^{-1}B$ are computed and they are sent to $\s$ by the stereographic projection. \item The harmonic ensemble \cite{BeltranMarzoOrtega}: a determinantal point process given by the spherical harmonics of bounded degree.
-Expected values of energies, discrepancy and other quantities can be computed although in practice the actual generation of points is more involved. \item The diamond ensemble \cite{BeltranEtayo2020}: a number of parallels is chosen in the sphere.
-In each of them, a number of equally spaced points is chosen with a random phase.
+\begin{enumerate} \item Random, independent, and identically distributed points on $\s$. \item Zeros of random polynomials \cite{ArmentanoBeltranShub2011,delatorre2022expectedenergyzeroselliptic}: A random polynomial of degree $r$ is generated by drawing the coefficient of $z^j$ from a complex Gaussian distribution with mean $0$ and variance $\binom{r}{j}$.
+Then, its $r$ complex zeros are mapped to the sphere via the inverse stereographic projection. \item Equal area partitions \cite{Leopardi}: The sphere is partitioned into $r$ regions of equal area, each with diameter of the order of $O(1/\sqrt{r})$.
+A point is then randomly chosen within each region. \item The spherical ensemble \cite{AlishahiZamani}: Two random $r\times r$ matrices $A$ and $B$ are generated by drawing their entries from a complex Gaussian distribution with mean $0$ and variance $1$.
+Then, the $r$ complex eigenvalues of $A^{-1}B$ are computed and sent to $\s$ using the inverse stereographic projection. \item The harmonic ensemble \cite{BeltranMarzoOrtega}: A determinantal point process given by the spherical harmonics of bounded degree.
+Expected values of energies, discrepancy, and other quantities can be computed, although in practice the actual generation of points is more involved. \item The diamond ensemble \cite{BeltranEtayo2020}: A number of parallels is chosen on the sphere.
+Then, on each parallel we place a number of equally spaced points rotated by a random phase.